abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 }
 ```

 This class inherits from the `ApplicationService` class of the ABP Framework and implements our use-cases.
 ABP provides default generic [repositories](../../../Repositories.md) for the entities.
 We can use them to perform the fundamental database operations.
 This class [injects](../../../Dependency-Injection.md) `IRepository<TodoItem, Guid>`, which is the default repository for the `TodoItem` entity.
-We will use it to implement the use cases (`GetListAsync`, `CreateAsync` and `DeleteAsync`) described before.
+We will use it to implement our use cases.

 #### Getting the Todo Items

-Let's start by implementing the `GetListAsync` method:
+Let's start by implementing the `GetListAsync` method, which is used to get a list of todo items:

 ````csharp
 public async Task<List<TodoItemDto>> GetListAsync()